-• Postdoctoral Researcher at Goethe University Frankfurt - Germany (2024 - Present)
+• Postdoctoral Researcher at Goethe University Frankfurt and DIPF - Germany (2024 - Present)

 • M.Sc. at RWTH Aachen University - Germany (2015 - 2018)